 - Hospital rotations

-- Magee and Bryn Mawr Rehab Hospitals – residents will work closely with faculty to provide care for patients with a wide range of brain injuries.
+- Magee or Bryn Mawr Rehab Hospitals – residents will work closely with faculty to provide care for patients with a wide range of brain injuries.

 - St. Christopher’s Hospital for Children – residents will work alongside hospital staff optometrists and ophthalmologists and engage in direct care of complex pediatric cases not routinely seen in an optometric setting.